heroisaprinciple/coffee_shop_project/README.md

     https://www.youtube.com/watch?v=u1GZVdQyeRc

 ##### AND BE VERY CAREFUL WITH `<link>` in .hbs files.
 You may change the link manually for each file.

+## To debug:

+1) You may need use console.log() everywhere in callbacks and requests.
+As you want.
+2) In try/catch block in order to see an error or what is wrong, just delete try/catch statements.
+Then, in your browser you might see the error.